Vidhi0003/Program-Design-II-Description/README.md

 This was the first class I had taken in C++.
 In this class, I obtained many skills that would help me become a better programmer in the future.
 Here are some of the things I learned:

-1) Basic Syntax and Data Types: I learned various different data types, operators, and basic inputs/outputs which enabled me to write simple yet effective programs.
+1) Basic Syntax and Data Types: One of the first things I learned in class was various different data types, operators, and basic inputs/outputs which enabled me to write simple yet effective programs.
+While the professor was teaching the class different data types, he emphazised the importance of indentation and keywords as these are integral to becoming a good programmer.
 I also learned binary operations and their applications in programming, including bit manipulation.

 2) Control Structures: I developed programs that utilized conditional statements and loops.
 This helped me understand the use of for, while, and do-while loops, including the functionalities of break and continue.
 This experience helped me grasp flow control and decision-making processes within code.